ngandlau/CustomerCohortApp/README.md

-# App for Simulating and Valuing Firms
+# An R Shiny App for Simulating and Valuing Firms

-Shiny application for simulating how a firm develops over time, cohort by cohort.
+R Shiny application for simulating how a firm develops over time, cohort by cohort.

 For example, you can choose how many customers the firm acquires and how much each customer spends.